Dispelling Roulette Myths

 • Dozens and columns win 12 out of 39 times on average, with a probability of 30.77%.

-Just by way of comparison, the winning probabilities for bets on red/black, dozens/columns, and single numbers on a single-zero wheel with 37 pockets are 48.65%, 32.43%, and 2.70%, respectively.
+By comparison, the winning probabilities for the same bets on a single-zero wheel with 37 pockets are 48.65%, 32.43%, and 2.70%, respectively.

-The short pays for winning bets are the same as those in American and European roulette.
-Here is what happens to the house edge for red/black wagers on triple-zero wheels, just to give you an example: (21/18 – 1/1) x 18/39 = (1.166 – 1) x 18/39 = 0.166 x 18/39 = 0.769 x 100 = 7.69%.
+Despite the worse odds, triple-zero roulette pays the same as American and European games.
+Here is what happens to the house edge for red/black wagers on triple-zero wheels, just as an example: (21/18 – 1/1) x 18/39 = (1.166 – 1) x 18/39 = 0.166 x 18/39 = 0.769 x 100 = 7.69%.

 Online Roulette Games Are Rigged